OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-scenario/README.md

 ## Run the sample

-You can run this sample in Excel in a browser.
+You can run this sample in Excel on the web.
 The add-in web files are served from this repo on GitHub.

 1. Download the **manifest.xml** file from this sample to a folder on your computer.
 1. Open [Office on the web](https://office.live.com/).
-1. Choose **Excel**, and then open a new document.
+1. Choose **Excel**, and then open a new workbook.
 1. Open the **Insert** tab on the ribbon and choose **Office Add-ins**.
 1. On the **Office Add-ins** dialog, select the **MY ADD-INS** tab, choose **Manage My Add-ins**, and then **Upload My Add-in**.
    ![The Office Add-ins dialog with a drop-down in the upper right reading "Manage my add-ins" and a drop-down below it with the option "Upload My Add-in"](../../images/office-add-ins-my-account.png)